 - An Alumnae Initiate must pay an initiation fee as set by Grand Council, consistent with collegiate initiation fees, and purchase a badge and guard through Executive Office.

-If you, or someone you know, is interested in the Alumna Initiate Program and meets the qualifications listed above, please email the Alumnae Engagement Specialist to inquire more information about the application process.
+If you, or someone you know, is interested in the Alumna Initiate Program and meets the qualifications listed above, please email the Alumnae Engagement Specialist to inquire more information and/or click here to download a detailed explanation of the application process.